pulp-platform/hwpe-doc/protocols.rst

 have no functional effect; the interface then behaves identically to a plain HCI-Core interface.

-.. .. _wavedrom_hci_core:
+.. _wavedrom_hci_core:
-.. .. wavedrom:: wavedrom/hci_core.json
+.. wavedrom:: wavedrom/hci_core.json
-..    :width: 100 %
+   :width: 100 %
-..    :caption: Example of a HCI-Core transaction with *DW*=16-bit.
+   :caption: Example of HCI-Core operation.
+Three in-order outstanding read
-..
+            transactions are issued; the second request waits one cycle for *gnt* before being granted (cycle 3), and the second response is backpressured by *r_ready* (cycle 6).
+The *id* / *r_id* side channel tags each transaction so that responses can be matched to their requests.

-.. :numref:`wavedrom_hci_core` shows an example of a correct HCI-Core transaction.
+:numref:`wavedrom_hci_core` shows an example of a correct HCI-Core transaction.
+The request and response phases handshake independently: request phase signals are sampled when *req* and *gnt* are both asserted, while response phase signals are sampled when *r_valid* and *r_ready* are both asserted.
+This decoupling enables multiple outstanding transactions and load backpressure on the response, while rule RSP-4 (*ORDERING*) ensures that responses are delivered in the same order as the corresponding requests.

-Exchanging data between HWPE-Mem and HWPE-Stream
+Exchanging data between HCI-Core and HWPE-Stream
 ------------------------------------------------

-As HWPEs ultimately consume and produce data to the external shared memory using one or more ports exposing TCDM interfaces, converting data between HWPE-Mem and HWPE-Stream (i.e., exchanging data between the memory-based and the stream-based worlds) is one of the main tasks to be accomplished in the design of an accelerator.
-The HWPE-Stream and HWPE-Mem protocols are similar by design, which makes the handling of handshakes signficantly easier.
+As HWPEs ultimately consume and produce data to the external shared memory using one or more ports exposing HCI-Core (or, in legacy designs, HWPE-Mem) interfaces, converting data between HCI-Core and HWPE-Stream (i.e., exchanging data between the memory-based and the stream-based worlds) is one of the main tasks to be accomplished in the design of an accelerator.
+The HWPE-Stream and HCI-Core protocols are similar by design — both organize transactions around independent request and response handshakes that follow HWPE-Stream-like rules — which makes the handling of handshakes significantly easier.
-The following applies to HWPE-Mem, HWPE-MemDecoupled, and HCI-Core in a similar manner.
+The following applies to HCI-Core, HWPE-MemDecoupled, and HWPE-Mem in a similar manner.

 Three objectives have to be met:

--  HWPE-Stream has no notion of address: to produce a stream out of HWPE-Mem loads, or consume a stream in a series of HWPE-Mem stores, it is necessary to generate addresses according to some rule.
+-  HWPE-Stream has no notion of address: to produce a stream out of HCI-Core loads, or consume a stream in a series of HCI-Core stores, it is necessary to generate addresses according to some rule.

--  HWPE-Stream streams can be longer than 32 bits; it is necessary to generate them from / split them into multiple TCDM loads/stores.
+-  HWPE-Stream streams can be wider than the HCI-Core *DW* data width;
+   it is necessary to generate them from / split them into multiple HCI-Core loads/stores.

--  HWPE-Mem addresses may be misaligned with respect to word boundaries, in which case two TCDM loads/stores are necessary to transact a single 32-bit word and strobes have to be also aligned.
+-  HCI-Core addresses may be misaligned with respect to word boundaries, in which case two HCI-Core loads/stores are necessary to transact a single data word and strobes have to be also aligned.

 In the current version of the HWPE specifications, we address these issues by providing a set of modules which can incrementally be used to